U.S. flag

 Parking Study

-We are considering updating the City’s parking regulations.
-The purpose of this study is to make sure that parking regulations fulfill the City’s goals for:
+The City considered updating its parking regulations.
+The purpose of this study was to make sure that parking regulations fulfill the City’s goals for:

 • traffic